oskros/Pummeler/README.md

-# Pummeler
+# FeralHelper
-One button for equipping and using Manual Crowd Pummeler(s) in vanilla World of Warcraft (1.12.1).
+Several LUA utility functions for Ferals in classic World of Warcraft (1.12.1).
+Used optimally together with WeakAuras

-Author: Cernie (fixed for classic by Oskros)
+Author: Oskros

 # Installation